New endorsements coming for mayoral runoff

 “The main goal and aim is to provide good service to our community just because you don’t like me and I don’t like you does not mean we can’t work for the common good of all,” said Commissioner Dennis Williams.

-Commissioner Dennis Williams is going to weigh in on other issues as well he says he’s going to endorse in the District 2 runoff, as well as the District 10 runoff, but says he will make that announcement public next week in Augusta George Eskola WJBF NewsChannel 6.
+Commissioner Dennis Williams is going to weigh in on other issues as well he says he’s going to endorse in the District 2 runoff, as well as the District 10 runoff, but says he will make that announcement public next week.